 An eclectic collection of topics on fantasy cartography and world-building.
 There is a tremendous amount of good material and resources on The Cartographer’s Guild if you are willing to dig for it.
 The Cartographer’s Guild community appears to skew towards the artistic side of fantasy map-making.
 Expect to find a lot of material produced with Adobe Photoshop and The Gimp.
 If you want to be inspired, however, you can’t go wrong with a visit to the Guild.
 Check out their Tutorials in PDF Format thread.

 The Worldbuilding StackExchange is a site I’ve spent a number of hours on exploring a variety of topics.
 Like a lot of interesting forums, it is very easy to get lost following one rabbit-trail or another.
-The Worldbuilding StackExchange does not look like it has been around very long (its still in Beta).
-As of April 2015, it gets about 3500 visitors a day and hosts about 1800 answered questions on a bunch of different topics.
+As of October 2017, the World-Building StackExchange has over 35,000 users and hosts over 65,000 answers to over 13,000 questions covering a range of topics.
 Interesting topics, interesting answers.

 The Worldbuilding Reddit.
 This one is on the list on the strength of its parent platform: Reddit.
 Unlike other materials here, I haven’t really explored it.
 I’m going to leave it here for now.
 I’ll provide more details after I’ve had more time to check it out.